mvcds/my-library/carreer/development/programming/security/threat-and-attack/Attack Tree.md

 Guidelines:
 - Keep asking "[[Five whys|why]]"
-- Do not list hacking techniques: as there are many ways of doing the same thing, if we get attach to some techniques we known, we might not thing about those alternative ways
+- Do not list hacking techniques: as there are many ways of doing the same thing, if we get attach to some techniques we known, we might not think about those alternative ways
 - Ask the "hows"
 - Group the attacks into a common goal